pwright/vscode-extensions/projects/markdown-shell-runner/sample.md

 # This is an sh script
 echo "Environment variables:"
 env | grep PATH
+echo "Working directory (should be the directory of this markdown file):" pwd
 ```

 ## Example with zsh (if available)